 Research by ICIMS showed that the top three soft skills recruiting professionals look for were problem-solving, adaptability and time management.

 The top three personality traits were professionalism, drive, and enthusiasm.

 To answer the question effectively, stick to the principle of ‘show, don’t tell’ by first introducing the strength and then giving an example from your previous professional experience which illustrates the strength in action.

 6. What are your weaknesses?

-Discussing your weaknesses can be a tricky one to navigate, as being negative about yourself is counterproductive to your whole mission of convincing the employer you are the ideal candidate.
+This is one of the more tricky common interview questions to navigate, as being negative about yourself is counterproductive to your whole mission of convincing the employer you are the ideal candidate.